nonbinary-duck/texture-jinn/readme.md

 ## Building contributing etc.

-Building using vscode will only work in unix oses bc of preBuild.sh.
-Building requires you to copy the assets path to $localAppData/TextureJinn/, with that you should be able to run it ok, I hope.
+Building using vscode will only work in unix oses because of preBuild.sh.
+Building requires you to copy the Assets/ path to $localAppData/TextureJinn/, with that you should be able to run it ok, I hope.

-Btw, plz don't create pull requests until like I'm at least at release 0.1.0 or something where I actually have a project cause rn it's hella not worth your time.
+Btw, please don't create pull requests until I'm at least at release 0.1.0 so I actually have a project cause right now it's hella not worth your time.